bungle-bear/bungle-bear.github.io/raiding.md

 and the appropriate action depends on who has which debuff.

 The complexity of mechanics means that you need to *learn* a raid.
-Like other encounters in this game, savage raids are highly scripted.
+Raids are highly scripted:
-The mechanics occur in a predictable order at predictable times.
+the mechanics occur in a predictable order at predictable times.
-You can partially learn a fight by consulting a guide.
+You can partially learn a raid by consulting a guide.
-But the best way to learn a raid is just by doing it, over and over again.
+But the best way is by actually doing the raid, over and over again.
-I can think of many mechanics which at first seemed very difficult but later became largely trivial after lots of practise.
+I can recall many mechanics which at first seemed very difficult but later became trivial after lots of practise.
 Learning a raid is usually an incremental affair.
 At first, you might barely be able to get past the first few mechanics.
 Then after a while,